interfacerproject/zenflows/docs/configuration-guide.md

   maximum GraphQL page size if client provides a too-large value.
   It must be greater than `GQL_DEF_PAGE_SIZE`.

+* `EMAIL_ADDR`: The email address used for sending emails to users.
+  It will appear in the From: field of a message.
+* `EMAIL_KEY`: The Sendgrid API key used for authentication.
+* `EMAIL_EXPIRY`: The expiry time of a token that is used for recovery/validation links in emails.
+It is in seconds, and the default is 4 days worth of seconds.
+It can't be less than a second.

 ## Required Options

 Some of the options on how to connect to the database and the Restroom intance are required, along with `ADMIN_KEY` that is used authenticating admin calls.

+For the emails, you'll need to provide both `EMAIL_ADDR` and `EMAIL_KEY` as well.

 For the Restroom instance, you only need the `ROOM_SALT` option.